 - Dynamic Movement and Running – Increase blood flow and body temperature and increase muscle and joint function, and prepare the body to move more intensely in the coming exercises

 Soft Tissue Work – Fascia is a connective tissue system composed of 90% water and collagen.
 By wrapping around every element of the body, it holds everything together including muscles, organs and cells to provide most of our elasticity and balance and gives our body it’s structural integrity.
-At RPP each baseball player is taught how to use a foam roller to hit trigger points and lessen or eliminate knots in the muscles.
+At RPP each baseball player is taught a fascial movement circuit as well as how to use a foam roller to hit trigger points and lessen or eliminate knots in the muscles.
 It also breaks up the soft tissue adhesions and scar tissue in the fascia.
 You can get many of the benefits of stretching without the lengthening of the muscle which may not always be the best thing for certain athletes.
 Recommended areas are calves, hamstrings, quads, glutes, Q.L. and lats.

 Activation – Next is activating the neuromuscular system.
 We do our activation work immediately following the Soft Tissue Work (foam rolling).
 This helps “turn on” various muscle groups so that they’re ready to produce force when called upon.
 Some of these muscles include the glutes, traps and serratus.
 Here are a couple of great ones.

-(1-arm Wall Slides w/ Rotation)
+1-arm Wall Slides w/ Rotation

 Mobility – to take the muscles through a full range of motion.
 When dealing with different groups of athletes at a time, we try to hit all the major areas.
 This means optimizing ankle, hip and t-spine mobility to name a few.
 All athletes have varying ranges of motion, some better than others so please be aware of that when finding your end range.
 Here are two examples that work on hip and T-spine mobility: